 Extraocular implantation is the placing of sterile nonpyrogenic platinum jewelry inside the interpalpebral conjunctiva of the eye.7

 Epidemiology and Background

 The word “tattoo” is said to come from Captain Cook after he saw markings on the bodies of the Polynesian people during his 1769 South Pacific voyage.
 “Ta-Tu” means “to mark” in Tahitian and is associated with the sound made by the Tahitian tattoo instrument.8 However, tattoos have probably been performed since the beginning of humanity.
 The famous Ice Man dating from 3300 BC found in the mountains of Europe was covered in tattoos, and they are seen on Egyptian mummies dating from 2000 BC.
 Tattoos were a sign of nobility, bravery and beauty.
 They are forbidden in the Old Testament in both Leviticus and Deuteronomy and in the Koran.
-Despite this, the practice has persisted and ...
+Despite this, the practice has persisted and has ...